 Some women did achieve great things outside the realm of the home before and without the aid of feminism.
 This truth is unknown to us today because feminism introduced myths and caricatures of women and men that have thoroughly taken hold—the frazzled, unfulfilled housewife chained to the kitchen sink, held back from fulfilling some great talent she has, and the barbarous alpha male slapping women’s behinds whenever he gets the chance.

-These myths and caricatures have served feminism well in suppressing the truth: that women don’t need feminism (independence and equal rights) to be happy, and what is more—and this is the opposite of what feminism would have us believe—that women only truly “rule” when they sacrifice their own fulfillment to serve others (typically a husband and children, but let’s not forget that religious life for women once flourished.)
+These myths and caricatures have served feminism well in suppressing the truth: women don’t need feminism (independence and equal rights) to be happy, and what is more—and this is the opposite of what feminism would have us believe—women only truly “rule” when they sacrifice their own fulfillment to serve others (typically a husband and children, but let’s not forget that religious life for women once flourished.)

 Although feminists have tried to institute a matriarchy, what we have now is a feminized patriarchy with masculinized women running around frantically trying to prove themselves as competent to take on leadership positions.
 Women now distance themselves from their most endearing feminine qualities, such as their deep need to be guided by and taken care of by a man.
 Feminism has succeeded in masculinizing women and feminizing men, but feminists can’t stamp out the patriarchy no matter how hard they try, because it is the natural order for us.